Updated: Jun 1

-Protection racket, business labour rackettheft operations, including: Burglary, home invasion, robbery, identity theft, organized retail crime, shoplifting, and copyright infringement (including the sale of counterfeit goods).
+Protection racket, business labour racket theft operations, including Burglary, home invasion, robbery, identity theft, organized retail crime, shoplifting, and copyright infringement (including the sale of counterfeit goods).

-Fraud and embezzlement operations, kidnapping, murder and murder-for-hire, bribery and police corruption, seduction, Cyber-crimes, drug trafficking, Arms trafficking, extortion, prostitution and commercial sexual exploitation of children, Human trafficking, smuggling, witness tampering and intimidation, illegal gambling or bookmaking, including match fixing and so on.
+Fraud and embezzlement operations, kidnapping, murder and murder-for-hire, bribery and police corruption, seduction, Cyber-crimes, drug trafficking, arms trafficking, extortion, prostitution and commercial sexual exploitation of children, Human trafficking, smuggling, witness tampering and intimidation, illegal gambling or bookmaking, including match-fixing and so on.

 Crime syndicate often called as ‘Mafia’ is the most significant areas of organised crime group that attempts to control the supply of protection.
-They create their own 'business' techniques, which is usually operates from established headquarters.
+They create their own 'business' techniques, which is usually operated from established headquarters.

-They avoid using violence and generally have respectable position in the society.
+They avoid using violence and generally have a respectable position in society.
 They live in posh residential areas, freely associating with high-status persons and engaged in lawful earning pursuits.
 They mostly operate in big metropolitan areas which happen to be big centres of communication, transportation and distribution of goods.

 The leaders of big crime syndicates periodically gather at fixed places to discuss problems of mutual interest and concern.
 They generally supply illegal goods and services by an organised criminal gang.
 The illegal goods could be drugs, liquor, etc. while the illegal services could be call-girls, gambling and so forth.

-Below the level of the under boss are criminals who act as 'intermediaries' between the upper and the lower level personnel.
+Below the level of the underboss are criminals who act as 'intermediaries' between the upper and the lower level personnel.
 Some of these intermediaries act as chiefs of operating units.
 The lowest level members are ordinary criminals who report to the 'intermediaries'.